Psusennes II

-Titkheperure or Tyetkheperre Psusennes II [Greek Ψουσέννης] or Hor-Pasebakhaenniut II [Egyptian ḥr-p3-sb3-ḫˁỉ-n-nỉwt], was the last king of the Twenty-first Dynasty of Egypt.
+Psusennes II [Greek: Ψουσέννης; Egyptian p3-sb3-ḫˁỉ-n-nỉwt Pasebakhaennuit],Throne Name Titkheperure, was the last king of the Twenty-first Dynasty of Egypt.

-Early Life
+Early life

 Family

 Psusennes II (identical with Psusennes III) was the son of High Priest of Amun, Pinedjem II, and born to Istemkheb D. His parents were siblings, children of High Priest of Amun, Menkheteperre, son of Pinedjem I and born to Duathathor-Henuttawy, daughter of Ramesses XI and born to Tentamon of the previous 20th dynasty.
 King Psusennes I was also a son of Pinedjem I and Henuttawy.

 He married [...], daughter of [...] and born to [...].
 His daughter Maatkare B was the Great Royal Wife of Osorkon I of the next 22nd dynasty.
 Another daughter may have been Tentsepeh B who became the wife of High Priest of Ptah, Shedsu-nefertum.

 Career

 In Year 10 of Siamun, Pinedjem II died and was succeeded by Psusennes III (thought to be identical with Psusennes II).
 At Thebes, he succeeded his father as High Priest of Amun becoming the de facto ruler of Upper Egypt.